Q-MambaIR: Accurate Quantized Mamba for Efficient Image Restoration: Experiments

-\textbf{Ablation on RFA Initialization Strategies.} We further investigate various designs for quantization range initialization in DLS.
-Specifically, we initialize the scaling factor as $\alpha_1=\mu+3\cdot\sigma$ and $\alpha_2=(x_{max}-x_{min})/2$, while setting the shifting factor as the mean of the input $\beta_1=\mu$ and the midpoint between the minimum and maximum values $\beta_2=(x_{max}+x_{min})/2$.
-These parameters are combined into four control groups for experimentation.
-The results, presented in \cref{tab:INIT}, demonstrate that the control group composed of $\alpha_1$ and $\beta_1$ achieved the best performance, validating the effectiveness of our initialization strategy.
+We further investigate various designs for quantization range initialization in DLS.
+Specifically, we initialize $\alpha$ and $\beta$ to align the initial quantization range with intuitive statistical priors.
+The first group sets the range to $[\mu - 3\sigma, \mu + 3\sigma]$, the second group to $[\mu - 4\sigma, \mu + 4\sigma]$, the third group uses $[\min, \max]$, and the fourth group adopts $[\mu - \frac{1}{2}(\max - \min), \mu + \frac{1}{2}(\max - \min)]$.
+The results, presented in Tab.~\ref{tab:INIT}, show that the first group achieves the best performance, validating the effectiveness of our initialization strategy.
+To further verify this choice, we examine the distributions of learned $\hat{\alpha}$ and $\hat{\beta}$ after training (visualized in the \textit{Supplementary Material}) and observe that $\hat{\alpha}$ approximately follows $|\mu| + 3\sigma$ while $\hat{\beta}$ approximately equals $-\mu$.
+This convergence to our initialization prior confirms that DLS grounds quantization range construction in the statistical regularities of the data.